It sounds barbaric, but right now, there’s a child being hunted by a witch doctor in rural Uganda.

-Peter’s rehabilitation home is just one part of a master plan to make Kyampisi a safe place for children.
+Peter’s rehabilitation home for child sacrifice survivors is just one part of a master plan to make Kyampisi a safe place for children.

 With your help, we’re currently working on two key projects in this community: